dartmouth-cs98-23f/SimYou_LLM_Service/README.md

 ## How to run

 Create a `.env` file in the project directory.
-Add your OpenAI API key and the IP address of the Chroma DB as the following:
+Add your OpenAI API key and the rest of the keys as the following:

 ```
 CHROMA_DB="1.23.45.678"